scipion-em/scipion-em-cryosparc2/README.rst

 These cover workstation and cluster installs, file configuration and how to update cryoSPARC v2 when new versions become available.

-3. Add the following variables bellow the PACKAGES section at ``~/.config/scipion/scipion.conf`` file:
+3. Add the following variables to the scipion config file (run scipion3 config --show to open it)

    .. code-block::